Serverless compute plane networking

 Note

-On or after September 23, 2024, Databricks will charge customers for networking costs incurred from serverless compute resources connecting to external resources.
-See Databricks pricing.
+Starting October 7, 2024, Databricks will charge customers for networking costs incurred from serverless compute resources connecting to external resources.
+Over the next few months, serverless network billing will roll out in phases, which might result in gradual billing changes.
+For more information on billing, see Databricks pricing.

 Serverless compute plane networking overview